 performance nutrition.
 The program also provides preparation for additional graduate

 training (i.e., MS, PhD, DPT, MD, and PA, among others).

 The department’s Ph.D. program, which is ranked #1 in the United States by the National Academy of Kinesiology, prepares graduates for

-entry into positions in universities, colleges, research institutes and research oriented
+entry into positions in universities, colleges, research institutes, research oriented

-clinical settings.
+clinical settings, and industry.
 Areas of specialization are applied physiology, health

-of physical activity, and motor behavior/rehabilitation.
-Specific research emphases
+aspects of physical activity, and motor behavior/rehabilitation.
+Specific research

 The goal of the department’s Doctor of Physical Therapy program is to produce graduates

 who possess the skills necessary to be reflective practitioners and who can conduct